 - 120m for 3/4 of an inch and 1 inch tracers

-o Tracer lengths for tracing with heat transfer cement shall be based on recommendation of manufacturer.
+Tracer lengths for Heat tracing with heat transfer cement shall be based on the recommendation of the manufacturer.

 - For stainless steel lines, the tracer material shall be low carbon steel.
 Stainless steel instrument leads shall be traced with copper tubing.

 - Each tracer shall have its own trap.
 Tracer traps shall discharge to sewer.
 If condensate must be collected, the minimum usable pressure is 1.7 Bar.

 - Compression type fittings shall be installed outside of the insulation OD.

 - Socket type fittings may be installed inside of the insulation.